DeadLeavez/Leaves-Questrandomizer/readme.md

 - Added more failsafes to prevent issues.
 (Caused by mods with broken quest data)

 This brings no new content or fixes.
 This is only for people who run a ton of shoddy mods that aren't set up correctly.

+## 0.3.2
+- Added a config to purge quests from profiles.
+Good for re-rolling quests that are too difficult or broken.
+I personally made it to use with shibdib's no transit tasks, to re-roll them without the transit requirements.